 If a child has been injured or killed, the applicable penalties increase immensely.
 It’s a Class 2 felony when a person knowingly acts recklessly and a child dies.
 If they act with gross negligence and/or the children had severe injuries as a result of the driver’s behavior, it’s a Class 3 felony charge.

 In addition to the penalties associated with child abuse and Colorado DWAI or DUI, a driver convicted of driving under the influence with children in the car will also likely face a complete investigation by the state’s child welfare division.
 A conviction for child abuse can also lead to other issues, such as the loss of a job, licensing issues and family law problems, including visitation and custody issues.

 Know your rights

 The penalties for being charged with a DWAI or DUI with children in the car are very serious in Colorado, and they will impact your life now and for years to come.
 You could lose access to the children involved, face jail time and fines, and end up with a record that will haunt you down the line.
-To protect your rights and your future, contact an experienced DUI lawyer in Denver, CO for help right now.
+To protect your rights and your future, contact an experienced lawyer in Denver, CO for help right now.

 Thank you to the experts at Richard J. Banta, PC, for their insight into DUIs and the law.